eyezhick/PyAOgmaNeo-docs/docs/technical_guide/parameter_tuning.md

 | `value_clip` | Gradient clipping on the value function.
 Must be > 0.0 |
 | `trace_decay` | Decay multiplier for eligibility traces in [0.0, 1.0) |

-## Assorted Tips

-### Receptive Field Coverage
-Be aware of the receptive field coverage.
-The radii can be increased to increase coverage, at the cost of more compute.
-You can also add more layers to bridge spatial gaps in the receptive fields (higher level processing).

-### Default Values
-The defaults are likely fine for most tasks.

-### Learning Rate Adjustments
-Sometimes it is desirable to increase the actor `alr` parameter when in mimic mode, otherwise the smaller learning rate it has by default will make learning take forever (the default is made for RL).

-### Memory Efficiency
-Generally it is more efficient to use more layers than to increase `temporal_horizon` per-layer to get more memory.

-### Reward Handling
-On tasks with highly reward variance w.r.t. timesteps, you may want to decrease the discount factor.
-On the other end, if the task is quite continuous and rewards are sparse, you may want to increase the discount factor.

 ## See Also
 - [Variable Naming Reference](../appendix/naming_reference.md)